 Discussion:

 Rabies is a neglected zoonotic disease (a disease that is transmitted from animals to humans) caused by the rabies virus of the Lyssavirus genus, within the family Rhabdo viridae.
-The neglected disease indicates that, it is insufficiently addressed by Governments and the International community, and that, they are best defined by the people and communities they affect the most i.e., poor people living in remote rural areas and urban slums of the developing World.
+The neglected disease indicates that it is insufficiently addressed by Governments and the International community, and that they are best defined by the people and communities they affect the most (i.e., poor people living in remote rural areas and urban slums of the developing World).
 The magnitude and epidemiological pattern differs from country to country.
 It is a disease of poverty, affecting vulnerable populations and children.
 According to data available, children in the 5-15 year age group represent about 50% of people exposed to dog bites in rabies-endemic areas.6

 Rabies is a 100% vaccine-preventable disease.
 Therefore, it is the first zoonosis on the list of neglected diseases targeted for regional and eventually global elimination and is the disease most amenable to control, as the tools for prevention i.e., post exposure prophylaxis are available.